 What is Simply Earth?

-Not long after I canceled my Young Living account, I was introduced to Plant Therapy, which is a small company, that isn't an MLM and prioritizes quality and customer service.
-After several months of ordering and ordering and ordering, I realized that I had a problem.
+Not long after I canceled my Young Living account, I was introduced to Plant Therapy, a small company that isn't an MLM and prioritizes quality and customer service.
+After several months of ordering and ordering, I realized I had a problem.
 I love essential oils!!!
-So when I received an email from Simply Earth inviting me to try their subscription service, I was like “HELL, YEAH!”
+So when I received an email from Simply Earth inviting me to try their subscription service, I was like, “HELL, YEAH!”

-Like Plant Therapy, Simply Earth is a small company focused on providing quality oils and offering fantastic customer service.
-Each box comes with four full-sized oils (no samples from this service) along with recipes AND a few additional ingredients to make the recipes.
+Like Plant Therapy, Simply Earth is a small company that provides quality oils and offers fantastic customer service.
+Each box comes with four full-sized oils (no samples from this service), recipes, AND a few additional ingredients to make the recipes.

 This month's subscription included the following oils: